It’s Defensible Space Season in Tahoe Donner — Now What?

 - We are here to help.
 Let us know if you have any questions.
 We are happy to set up an on-site meeting to show you exactly what needs to be done.

-IF YOU ARE NOT IN THE 2025 INSPECTION ZONE
+IF YOU ARE NOT IN THE 2026 INSPECTION ZONE

 Even if your home is not in this year’s inspection cycle, continuous maintenance is still required for fire safety.
 Review TDA’s defensible space requirements and complete any needed work, such as removing pine needles, clearing space around any propane tanks, chimneys, roofs and eaves, and stacking firewood and lumber at a safe distance from your home.
-You can always request an out-of-cycle inspection and make sure to use the resources available from Truckee Fire.
+You can always request an out-of-cycle inspection, and make sure to use the resources available from Truckee Fire.

 If you have any questions or need further clarification, please call (530) 587-9432 or email defensiblespace@tahoedonner.com.